AstroKhet/Brainrot-Marble-Racer/README.md

 # Brainrot Marble Racer

-Characters from the popular show *Spongebob Squarepants* race against each other to the finiish line, but are hindered by immovable obstacles.
-Who will be the first to reach the finis line?
+Characters from the popular show *SpongeBob SquarePants* race against each other to the finish line but are hindered by immovable obstacles.
+Who will be the first to reach the finish line?

 Made with C++ and [SFML](https://www.sfml-dev.org/)